CHE-10051 - Sustainable Chemistry

 Intended Learning Outcomes

-describe, explain and apply principles of sustainable chemistry to case studies: 1
+Describe, explain and apply principles of systems thinking and sustainability to chemistry focussed case studies: 1

 Study hours